 Although it is some of the most important equipment in your home, your heating system is often overlooked or forgotten about – out of sight, out of mind.
 It isn’t until it stops working that most people pay attention to it, which is the most costly and inconvenient time to replace it.
 So how do you know if it’s time to replace your oil-burning furnace?
-Here are 7 signs that will indicate your furnace is near the end of its usable life:
+Here are 7 signs that will indicate your furnace or fuel oil heater is near the end of its usable life:

 Your furnace is older than 15 years

 Most home furnaces last between 15 and 20 years.
 As heating equipment gets older, it tends to heat your home less efficiently.
 If your furnace is nearing this age, you may want to consider replacement.
 If you’re not sure how old your furnace is, you can sometimes find this information in the serial number or labels on your equipment.